FinanceGraduate/FinanceGraduate/README.md

  🤔 Looking for quantitative finance work

- ⚡ Fun fact: Rumor has it that I share a distant ancestor with the Medallion Fund team.
+ ⚡ Rumor has it that I share a distant ancestor with those at the Medallion Fund.
 In other words, my DNA probably runs Monte Carlo simulations while I sleep.